Gray squirrel, Sciurus carolinensis

 Migrates?
 Not typical, but when food supplies crash, they may migrate in large numbers.

-Tree squirrels can be found nearly everywhere in Rhode Island.
-Squirrels can adapt to areas with humans except with those in big cities.
-The gray squirrel is the most common and adaptable, but they’re all comfortable in cities and suburbs.
+Tree squirrels can be found everywhere in Louisiana.
+Flying squirrels is only active at night.
+The gray squirrel is very adaptable, but all species of squirrels are comfortable in cities and suburbs.

 Squirrels den in tree cavities, rock crevices, burrows, brush piles, deserted buildings, chimney flues, attics, barns.
-Gray squirrels and flying squirrels also make leaf nests for use in the summer and fall.
-Red and flying squirrels prefer old woodpecker nest holes and hollow tree limbs.
+Gray, fox, and flying squirrels also make leaf nests for use in the summer and fall.
+Flying squirrels prefer old woodpecker nest holes and hollow tree limbs.

 Territory and home range:

-The red squirrel is strongly territorial, defending both food sources and den trees.
-Gray squirrels are not, but may fight to establish dominance in common feeding grounds, such as around a bird feeder.
+Gray and fox squirrels are not territorial, but may fight to establish dominance in common feeding grounds, such as around a bird feeder.
 Their home ranges are broadly overlapping and variable, generally about an acre.
 Flying squirrels are often found in large groups and are most likely not territorial.

 Pair bonding style: Polygamous.
 Females raise young alone.

-Breeding dates: Gray squirrels: mid-December through January.
-Red squirrels: late winter.
+Breeding dates: Gray and fox squirrels: mid-December through January (fox squirrels mate in January).
+Northern flying squirrels: late winter.
 Southern flying: early spring.
 Gestation takes 40–45 days.
 Five to ten percent of older female gray squirrels may breed again in June.

-Birthing period: Gray squirrels: February–March.
+Birthing period: Gray and fox squirrels: February–March.
 Gray squirrels may have a “second” litter in June–July.
-Red squirrels: April–May (red squirrels may continue into June).
+Northern flying squirrels: April–May.
 Southern flying squirrels: May–June.

 Weaning dates: Gray squirrels begin leaving the nest at 10–12 weeks.